Please select your location & language for the best website experience

 User roles are straightforward and key to the success of standardizing the labeling process.
 Now that the print users in the labeling process have defined roles, the next best practice focuses on giving clear guidelines.

 The simplest way to get everyone to label the same is to work with those involved in the labeling process to create an approval process.
 Most importantly, this approval process must be enforced, or else it won't be effective.
 A common labeling process may look like this: a product manager designs the first draft of the label.
 Then, a compliance specialist approves or denies it for regulation compliance.
 Next, a marketing manager reviews the label for appropriate branding.
 Finally, a production line worker prints the label.
-TEKLYNX offers LABEL ARCHIVE, a label security and traceability software that facilitates a streamlined approval process, which comes in handy if your company's labeling process involves multiple steps and touch points with different departments within your company.
+TEKLYNX offers LABEL ARCHIVE label security and traceability software that facilitates a streamlined approval process, which comes in handy if your company's labeling process involves multiple steps and touch points with different departments within your company.

 After the approval process has been created and enforced, the next best practice to continue standardizing your labeling process takes into account the technology used.

-Label process standardization allows for maximum efficiency in the labeling process because when everyone does it the same way, there is little room for error.
+Labeling standardization allows for maximum efficiency in the labeling process because when everyone does it the same way, there is little room for error.
 The best practices in this article, along with other strategies to help your company label better, can be found in TEKLYNX' Best Practices for Barcode Labeling eBook.
 By following the best practices of defining user roles, setting up an approval process, and integrating labeling software with hardware, your company is moving towards label standardization.

-Travis Wayne is the Label Design Product Manager at TEKLYNX.
-Travis applies his 15+ years of IT and health sciences experience to empower businesses to streamline operations and barcode better by applying software and technology.
+Travis Wayne is the Product Manager at TEKLYNX.
+Travis applies his 20+ years of IT and health sciences experience to empower businesses to streamline operations and barcode better by applying software and technology.
 He works to continually improve TEKLYNX' strategic planning, product and project management principles, and cross-functional communications.
 When not working, he enjoys many outdoor activities with his wife and two children.

 © Copyright 2023 Teklynx Newco SAS.
 All Rights Reserved.